Information

 1 in 9 girls and 1 in 53 boys under the age of 18 experience sexual abuse or assault at the hands of an adult that is mostly likely known to them.
 (Statistics are from the Rainn.org, David Finkelhor, Anne Shattuck, Heather A. Turner, & Sherry L. Hamby, The Lifetime Prevalence of Child Sexual Abuse and Sexual Assault Assessed in Late Adolescence, 55 Journal of Adolescent Health 329, 329-333 (2014)

 Sexual abuse often goes unreported for a multitude of reasons.
 If a child discloses abuse/assault please go with the belief that they are telling the truth and report it to the authorities where you are located.
-It is not on you to determine if it is true let those trained in investigating these things determine that (only less than 2% of reports are found to be fraudulent.)
+It is not on you to determine if it is true; let those trained in investigating these things determine that (only less than 2% of reports are found to be fraudulent.)
 Perpetrators often have more than one victim and by making the report they hopefully will be stopped from hurting so many others.

-Talking with someone who has an understanding of various experiences people may have when this type of crime has occurred is very helpful. the child may need help understanding that what they are feeling and experiencing is a normal reaction to these events.
-Parents and family members need help to as they often may blame themselves or feel that they should have known it was happening and stopped it.
+Talking with someone who has an understanding of various experiences people may have when this type of crime has occurred is very helpful.
+The child may need help understanding that what they are feeling and experiencing is a normal reaction to these events.
+Parents and family members need help too as they often may blame themselves or feel that they should have known it was happening and stopped it.
 They often do not know what to do to help the victim.
 If these are concerns of yours please do not hesitate to call and schedule to see someone who has knowledge with helping people through this process.

 Health Insurance Portability Accountability Act (HIPAA)